Create Multiple New Fields at Once

 There are two differences here compared to Example 1

-• The Field Name is entered only as [@var].
-This difference has nothing to do with the specific use case of replacing nulls.
-Instead of creating a brand new field for each selected Base Field, it will simply update the selected base fields.
-This can be seen because the result of iteratively replacing each selected base field name into the simple Field Name [@var] is just the original base field names.
+- The Field Name is entered only as [@var].
+Instead of creating a brand new field for each selected Base Field as was done in the first example, it will simply update the selected base fields.
+This can be seen because the result of iteratively replacing each selected base field name into the simple Field Name [@var] are just the original base field names.